Jorge Lorenzo: 2008

 Lorenzo made a great start to his MotoGP career, finishing 2nd after qualifying on pole for the Qatar night race.
 He followed this up with pole at the second round in Jerez, Spain and 3rd Position, and pole in round 3 at Estoril, Portugal.
 He converted this pole into a victory, his maiden win in the Premier Class.
 In doing so, he became the youngest rider in MotoGP to finish on the podium in his first three races, taking the record from compatriot and rival Dani Pedrosa by a single day.

 By this stage of the Championship, Lorenzo was in joint first place with Pedrosa, but on 1 May 2008 Lorenzo was thrown from his bike during practice for the MotoGP Grand Prix of China.
 Lorenzo suffered a chipped bone and snapped ligament in his left ankle, and a fractured bone in his right.
 He was still able to finish the race in 4th place.
 Two weeks later at Le Mans, Lorenzo suffered two accidents in the practice sessions but managed to post a 2nd-place result.
 In the following race at Mugello, he crashed during the race after qualifying seventh on the grid, The next week in Barcelona, he experienced his fifth crash in four meetings, the practice session accident forcing him to miss the race.

-At both Donington Park and Assen, he was observed to be riding more conservatively after a series of injuries, but moved up the order in the later part of the race to finish 6th in each case.
+At both Donington Park and Assen, Lorenzo was observed to be riding more conservatively after a series of injuries, but moved up the order in the later part of the race to finish 6th in each case.
 He has commented that he is stronger in the latter parts of races, preferring the bike when it is low on fuel.
 In the next meeting at Sachsenring, however, Lorenzo crashed out of the race during very wet conditions.
 Lorenzo suffered yet more injuries to his feet at the USGP at Mazda Raceway Laguna Seca on 20 July, when he experienced his seventh crash in only three months.
 During the first lap a spectacular highside left Lorenzo with a sore right foot (or ankle) and three broken bones in his left foot, specifically the third, fourth and fifth metatarsals.
 At Misano, Lorenzo clinched 2nd place.
 Indianapolis saw him on the podium again, this time in third position.
 He eventually finished the season in 4th position.